 Main Bar – Dual Wield: Ambush, Surprise Attack, Relentless Focus, Rending Slashes, Mass Hysteria, Incapacitating Strike

 Back Bar – Two Hander: Dark Cloak, Shadow Image, Forward Momentum, Siphoning Attacks, Resolving Vigor, Soul Siphon

-- Surprise Attack: Bread and Butter spammable.
-Put major fracture on your opponent, stuns from stealth, and deals great damage.
+- Surprise Attack: Bread and Butter spammable – stuns from stealth, deals great damage, and adds a bit of penetration if attacking from behind.
 You’ll want to run this on every stamina nightblade build.

-- Relentless Focus: This ability offers a lot to a stamina nightblade; I know many choose to run without it but I like it just due to how much it offers.
-It grants 10% stamina recovery, 8% more damage via minor berserk, and it gives you Assassin’s Scourge for some huge burst after 5 light attacks.
+- Relentless Focus: This ability is our big burst – giving us the Assassin’s Scourge proc after 5 light attacks, mitigation as the light attacks stack and we are healed when we use this in close range.
 The good thing about Relentless Focus on a stamina nightblade vs. Merciless Resolve on a magicka nightblade, is that we are not as dependent on the proc as our magicka counter parts.

 - Rending Slashes: Rending slashes is one of the main reasons people run dual wield.
 This skill offers a really strong DoT on your opponents, and adds a powerful snare to help keep them close.
 Amazing for consistent pressure and the reason we use dual wield on the build.

 - Mass Hysteria: AoE CC and puts minor maim on our opponents.
-This is our primary CC for dropping block on opponents or if we dont have our Incap stun up.
+This is our primary CC now that Incap no longer stuns.